 Two of the items related to the devastation of Puerto Rico are the concentration of biotech activity centered in the Caribbean basin and the potential for research or manufacturing activities to be impacted by recent hurricanes.
 We hold only two biotech stocks at the moment, and neither report having facilities in Puerto Rico or the Caribbean.
 Whew!

 But Puerto Rico also has about $70 billion of municipal bonds to pay off, many issuers of which were already struggling before hurricane Maria blasted the island.
 Our municipal income portfolio has had steady gains this year, including the aftermath of Maria, so I don’t believe that will be an issue for Hepburn Capital clients, although I am watching it for you.

 Adaptive Growth Portfolios* are currently allocated with 80% Shock Absorber Growth* and 20% Flexible Income*.
 Adaptive Balance* is currently 50/50.

 Tell your friends about this new class at Yavapai College!

 This course is designed to help investors become more confident about their financial decisions.
 In an easy-to-grasp format, this class provides a broad knowledge of investments preferred by investors approaching or already in retirement.
 Learn the ins and outs of stocks, bonds, mutual funds, annuities and more.
 Topics include recognizing risk, controlling the tax impact of IRA withdrawals, avoiding common investment mistakes and simple risk reducing strategies that anyone can use.

-Call Yavapai College to register at 717-7755
+Call Yavapai College at 928-717-7755 to register for Class # FA17-121 $45 tuition